mnms/docs/docs/get-started.md

 net.core.somaxconn = 65535
 ...
 ```
+!!!
+Tip

-Notice: In case of application in runtime, use `sudo sysctl -p`
+    In case of application in runtime, use `sudo sysctl -p`

 (2) Edit `/etc/security/limits.conf`